ogra/effetune/docs/plugin-development.md

 ### 3. Parameter Management
 - Parameter Naming Convention
-  * Use shortened parameter names to optimize storage and transmission
+  * Use shortened parameter names **for parameters exposed externally** (via `getParameters`, `setParameters`, and passed to the audio processor) to optimize storage (e.g., in save files or URLs) and transmission.
+  * **Internal state variables** used only within the plugin class do not need to follow this shortening convention and can use more descriptive names.
-  * Shorten using the following patterns:
+  * Shorten external parameter names using the following patterns:
     - For single words: Use the first letters (e.g., volume → vl, bass → bs)
     - For compound words: Use the first letter of each word (e.g., tpdfDither → td, zohFreq → zf)
   * Document the original parameter name in comments for clarity